-- Coconut-based ice cream instead of ice cream from cow’s milk.
+- Vegan ice cream instead of ice cream from cow’s milk.

 - Experiment with veggie meats.
-Some are better than others.
-I’m a fan of the ones made by Beyond Meat, Gardein, Tofurky and Field Roast.
+They just keep getting better and better.
+I’m a fan of the ones made by Impossible Foods, Beyond Meat, Gardein, Tofurky and Field Roast but there are many others to try.
 Chopped into soups and stews and sauces, they can be especially helpful for those who are craving the flavor, fat and texture of meat.

 - Learn to live without cheese.
 It’s a sticking point for a lot of people who want to go vegan—how can they ever give up cheese?
 One option is to simply omit it and replace it with other umami-rich ingredients.
-Or try some of the commercial vegan cheeses like Daiya and Field Roast or Tree Line.
+Or try one of the spectacular vegan cheeses made by Kite Hill, Miyoko’s, Daiya or Tree Line.
 If you have the time, you can also make your own.